flowmitry/winterflow-agent/README.md

 * `/opt/winterflow` - The root directory of the WinterFlow Agent.
 * `/opt/winterflow/agent` - This directory contains the agent binary.
 * `/opt/winterflow/agent.config.json` - The configuration file for the agent.
+* `/opt/winterflow/.certs` - Your private/public keys.
+* `/opt/winterflow/apps_templates` - This directory holds your apps versions.
 * `/opt/winterflow/apps` - The directory holds the Docker Compose files to run your apps.
-* `/opt/winterflow/apps_templates` - This directory holds your apps versions